stephenbeckr/ML-theory-class/Homeworks/ProjectInformation.md

 # APPM 4490/5490 Theoretical Machine Learning Final Project

-- The project is due at the beginning of class on Monday April 25, 2022.
-The last two days of class (Mon April 25 and Wed April 27) will be used for presentations.
+- The project is due by 7:30 PM on Sunday May 5th 2024 (the start of our final exam period).
+The 2.5 hour final exam period from 7:30--10 PM will be used for student presentations.
   - There is no final exam
-- The project consists of a 10 minute presentation and a short paper.
+- The project consists of a 5 minute presentation and a short paper.
 There is no strict length requirement for the paper, but aim for 4 to 6 pages (including figures).
 Paper lengths are a guideline, as I’m aware you can add figures, code, adjust white space and font to make it longer/shorter.
+  - We have 2.5 hours for presentations, and 25 groups, so that's 6 min/group, so aim for about a 5 min presentation and hopefully 1 min transitions
 - If you really wanted to, you could write a longer, much more detailed paper and skip the presentation
-- On Monday April 25, we will determine the presentation order.
-You must be ready to present that day in case you are chosen.
 - Group sizes
   - Graduate students must do the project on their own
   - Undergraduate students (i.e., anyone enrolled in 4490 not 5490) may form groups of up to 2 (and in fact groups are encouraged)
-- By Friday April 22, email me to let me know your group, so I know how many groups there are; this will help me schedule the presentations.
 - The project is 10% of your overall class grade.
 It cannot be dropped.
 - Deliverables:
-  - Written paper (typeset; Latex is suggested but not required), turned in via Canvas
+  - Written paper (typeset; Latex is suggested but not required), turned in via Canvas/Gradescope
-  - 10 minute talk
+  - 5 minute talk
-  - Slides for the talk (turned in via Canvas)
+  - Slides for the talk (emailed directly)
-- More details:
-  - Class participation is extra important these days, as a sign of respect to your fellow students.
-You lose 10% of your project grade if you do not attend any of these last 2 days (unless you have a valid reason, like international travel, and contacted me about it beforehand).
-  - You also lose 10% of your project grade if you are not ready to present on the day when you're scheduled to speak.
 ## What is a valid project?
 - The project can be theoretical or computational (or both)
 - One option is a "traditional" class-project, where you investigate an idea, and/or run simulations or do derivations or proofs, and/or connect several different ideas (e.g., create new ideas, though the originality/impact obviously does not have to rise to the level of a journal publication);